MathieuSaintes/snake/README.md

 # snake

-The images are to be stored in an image/ subfolder Command to launch the game: python3 snake1.3.py
+The images are to be stored in an <code>image/</code> subfolder<br>
+Command to launch the game: <code>python3 snake1.3.py</code>

-Eat the fruits to get more points, while avoiding the walls and the bombs Press the space key to pause the game
+Eat the fruits to get more points, while avoiding the walls and the bombs<br>
+Press the space key to pause the game

 Every time a fruit is eaten:
 - The snake grows
 - The moving area shrinks

-The yellow area shows the part of the moving area that will disappear when the next fruit is eaten
+The yellow area shows the part of the moving area that will disappear when the next fruit is eaten<br>
+Make sure the tail of your snake is not in the yellow area when eating the next fruit!